Childhood Immunisations (5 years and over)

 Since 2008, all 12 to 13 year old females (school year 8) in the UK have been offered the human papilloma virus (HPV) vaccination through the national HPV immunisation programme.
 From the 2019/20 school year, HPV vaccination was also extended to males aged 12 to 13.
 Following updated guidance in 2023, the NHS have now updated its HPV vaccination programme to a single dose instead of two doses for most under 25s, making it easier than ever for young people and parents of 12-13 year olds to ensure they are protected.

-In 2023, the NHS also pledged to eliminate cervical cancer by 20404 for the first time ever, which could save thousands of lives every year in England, but this relies on as many young people as possible getting the lifesaving HPV vaccination and increasing cervical screening uptake.
+In 2023, the NHS also pledged to eliminate cervical cancer by 2040 for the first time ever, which could save thousands of lives every year in England, but this relies on as many young people as possible getting the lifesaving HPV vaccination and increasing cervical screening uptake.4

 Due to the COVID-19 pandemic, all educational settings were closed from the 23 March 2020 and the delivery of the 2019/20 school immunisation programmes was paused, in line with UK Government COVID-19 guidance.
 This has had a significant impact on the uptake of the HPV vaccination programme.
-Latest figures overall indicate that uptake is stabilising, with encouraging signs of increases when people are first offered the vaccine in year 8.
-However, HPV vaccine uptake among school pupils is still well below pre-pandemic levels of around 90%.5
+Latest figures overall indicate that uptake is reducing for both males and females for both one and two doses.
+HPV vaccine uptake among school pupils is still well below pre-pandemic levels of around 90%.5

 -